Shahir-47/Shahir-47/README.md

     <td>🌾</td>
     <td>
       <b>Software Engineer @ <a href="https://github.com/FarmData2/FarmData2">FarmData2</a></b> <i>(May 2024 - May 2025)</i><br>
-      Built scalable crop management system for 80-acre USDA organic farm.
+      Built scalable crop management system for USDA organic farms.
 Promoted from Intern to Software Engineer based on performance and impact.
     </td>
   </tr>
   <tr>